Contents

 Rating agencies

-- Credit rating agencies.
-These agencies assess the creditworthiness of bond issuers.
-Ratings like those from Moody’s and Standard & Poor’s help investors evaluate the risk associated with a particular bond.
+Ratings like those from these agencies help investors evaluate the risk associated with a particular bond.
 A higher credit rating generally indicates a lower risk of default.
+It suggests a greater likelihood that the issuer will repay the bond’s principal and interest on time.

 Central banks